autolab/autolab.github.io/_drafts/making-backend-scalable.markdown

 ---

-Tango is the back-end service that receives grading jobs from Autolab's front-end, puts them in a job queue, and assigns them to available containers for grading.
-Tango came across larger work-loads and huge files as Autolab got more popular this semester.
+[Tango](https://github.com/autolab/Tango) is a stand-alone, RESTful service that Autolab uses as the back-end for autograding.
+Tango receives grading jobs from Autolab's front-end, adds them in a job queue, assigns them to available containers for grading and shepherds the job throuout the process.
+In its early days, Tango was mostly used for jobs that ran in under 5 seconds.
+However, over the recent semesters, Autolab has grown to host classes like Distributed Systems, Machine Learning.
+Some of these classes have assessments that are computationally intensive on large datasets and contains bigger files.

 ![Tango's initial Architecture]({{site-url}}/assets/redis1.png)
 _Diagram 1: Initial Tango architecture with in-memory job queue_

-The existing monolithic model with a single process and an in-memory queue limited the scalability and was prone to crashes that caused the jobs to disappear.
+The existing monolithic model with a single process and an in-memory queue was posing multiple problems:

+* Running a web server that handled large file uploads concurrently along with a job manager that dispatched jobs from the job queue to new threads made the process prone to crashes.
+* Crashes caused tall the jobs stored in the in-memory queue to disappear.
+* After a crash, all the containers running a job would suddenly be left in a so-called limbo state because they are no longer managed by any Tango process.

 Therefore we decided to improve our architecture by switching to multi-process model with a persistent queue.

 ## Persistent Memory Model using Redis ##